 Little did I know (or care), that I was essentially living the high life with borrowed money.
 Looking back at my financial misadventures, I recognize I was able to justify this emergency savings account approach solely because it was urgent; after all, if I didn’t use my savings then I’d get hit with an insufficient funds fee.

 But being able to discern a financial emergency from a financial want can be a blurry distinction.

 Learning what is considered an emergency is the first step to protecting your savings funds should a real emergency arise.
-While unique and challenging circumstances can present, causing you to second guess whether you’re making the right choice in withdrawing your emergency funds for an expense, most situations that merit the use of an emergency savings account have both components mentioned in David’s situation: It must be unavoidable and urgent.
+While unique and challenging circumstances can cause you to second guess whether you’re making the right choice in withdrawing your emergency funds for an expense, most situations that merit the use of an emergency savings account have both components mentioned in David’s situation: The expense must be unavoidable and urgent.

 What does this mean, exactly?

 - Unavoidable expenses are those that you could not possibly foresee and often cannot dodge.
 Examples include getting laid off, losing an income source (e.g. spouse loses job), broken leg that needs surgery, car accident that totals the vehicle.

 - Urgent financial matters must be paid for within the month.
 Instances of urgent expenses include those previously classified as unavoidable.
 Examples of expenses that are not urgent include a down payment for a new car, footing the bill for a birthday party dinner and wedding costs — all of which are easily foreseeable and can be postponed based on need.